Chaitalykundu/Web-Development/01-HTML/1-Basics/01-Introduction/01-Introduction.md

 - A Markup Language is a way to structure and format the content of a webpage.
 To do this HTML uses two things: `tags` and `attributes`.

-- The latest version is known as HTML5.
+- The latest version of HTML is known as HTML5.

-- HTML is used to define the `layout` of a webpage.

-- index.html is the entry point of all webpage.
+- `index.html` is the entry point of all webpage.

 &nbsp;